LeiCaiwsu/Modality-Completion/README.md

 # Modality-Completion

-Code borrows heavily from [PixelDCL](https://github.com/HongyangGao/PixelDCN).
+Part of code borrows from [PixelDCL](https://github.com/HongyangGao/PixelDCN).
 Thanks for their excellent work!